Economy of Armenia: Cash remittances

-The central bank has set additional capital buffers in the banking sector.
-In force since April 2019, the regulator set three buffers exceeding the current capital adequacy requirement compliant with the Basel III regulation: a capital conservation buffer, a counter-cyclical capital buffer and a systemic risk buffer.
-Full implementation of the buffers over the course of the next few years will strengthen the financial sector's resistance to economic shocks and help increase the efficiency of macroprudential policies.

-Armenian banks' lending grew by 10 percent in 2019.

-Microfinance

-The establishment of Microfinance institutions in Armenia was dependent on them making a complementary effort to fill the gap in the financial services sector.
-Its primary goal was to deal with the rising unemployment and poverty brought on by transitory shock.
-In this context, self-employment in the country emerged as one of the best options to unemployment.
-Commercial banking institutions in Armenia overlooked micro-business enterprises that lacked credit histories and sufficient funding.
-Microfinance has been proposed as an adaptable instrument to assist people in transition economies take advantage of new opportunities.
+Cash remittances from Armenians working abroad — mostly in Russia and the United States — have historically had a significant impact on the country's GDP, allowing Armenia to sustain higher rates of economic growth and offset its trade deficit.
+During the mid-2000s, remittances peaked at around 20% of GDP, but that percentage has steadily declined and now sits at around 5%, lessening their impact on the overall economy.

 Government

 Government revenues

-In August 2019 Moody's Investors Service upgraded Armenia to Ba3 rating with stable outlook.
+In August 2019, Moody's Investors Service upgraded Armenia to Ba3 rating with stable outlook.

 According to the National Statistical Service, Armenia's government debt stood at AMD 3.1 trillion (about $6,4 billion, including $5,1 billion of external debt) as of 30 November 2017.
 Armenia's debt-to-GDP ratio will drop by 1% in 2018 according to finance minister.

 In Armenia's external debt ($5.5 billion as of 1 January 2018), the arrears for multi-country credit programs dominate – 66.2% or $3.6 billion, followed by debt on bilateral loan programs - 17.5% or $958.9 million and investments of non-residents in Armenian Eurobonds – 15,4% or $844.9 million.

 For the whole Armenian economy and international commerce, 2020 was a year of decline.
 In a variety of areas Armenian commodities are being exported and imported at a lower rate.
 According to the Armenian Statistical Committee, Armenia exported goods worth $2.544 billion in 2020, a fall of 3.9 percent from 2019.
 Armenia imported items worth 4.559 billion dollars in 2020, down 17.7% from the previous year.
 The volume of Armenia's international trade has varied throughout the previous 10 years.

 Taxation

 Employee income tax

-From 1 January 2020, Armenia will switch to a flat income taxation system, which, regardless of the amount will tax wages at 23%.
-Moreover, until 2023 the taxation rate will gradually decrease from 23% to 20%.
+Since 1 January 2023, Armenia has had a flat income tax, which taxes wages at 20%, regardless of the amount.